Skip to content

 Job Introduction

-Reporting to the Principal Engineer the post holder will take a lead responsibility for ensuring the Council complies with the requirements of the Traffic Management Act 2004, Highways Act 1980, New Roads and Street Works Act 1991 and the Town Police Clauses Act 1847.
+Reporting to the Principal Engineer the post holder will take a lead responsibility for ensuring the Council complies with the requirements of the Traffic Management Act 2004, Highways Act 1980, New Roads and Street Works Act 1991, Clean Neighbourhoods Act 2005, Town Police Clauses Act 1847 and Vehicle Excise Duty (Immobilisation, Removal and Disposal of Vehicles) Regulations 1997.

-The successful candidate will be part of a team managing the highway network in a given geographical area; sharing information, coordinating actions and assist in promoting an integrated approach to traffic management across the district - taking operational responsibility for co-ordinating events on the highway network as part of the Public Safety Liaison Group.
+The successful candidate will be part of a team managing the highway network; sharing information, coordinating actions and assist in promoting an integrated approach to traffic management across the district - taking operational responsibility for co-ordinating events on the highway network as part of the Safety Advisory Group.

-A good standard of IT literacy of Microsoft Office programs is required including the ability to produce spreadsheets and written reports as well as familiarity with the use of street works noticing systems and GIS systems.
+A good standard of IT literacy of Microsoft Office programs is required including the ability to produce spreadsheets and written reports.

-If you are interested in joining our team and would like some further information, please contact Darren Badrock on 01274 437420 or email Darren.Badrock@bradford.gov.uk.
+If you are interested in joining our team and would like some further information, please contact Danny Stewart, Traffic and Enforcement Coordinator on 07582 104479 or e-mail danny.stewart@bradford.gov.uk.

 Employee Offer